FAIMS/harvard/README.md

 This module was co-developed by Prof Rowan Flad at Harvard University and Petra Janouchova and Adela Sobotkova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
-Development of this module was funded in 2016 and 2017 by other sources of funding (Harvard University).
+Development of this module was funded in 2016 - 2018 by Harvard University.

 ## Date of release:
-June 2016, May 2017
+June 2016, May 2017, May 2018

 ## FAIMS Mobile version:
 FAIMS **v2.5** (Android 6+)